What is impacted earwax?

 Treatment will depend on your symptoms, age, and general health.
 It will also depend on how severe the condition is.

-If you have symptoms of impacted earwax, your provider will likely recommend some kind of treatment.
-If you don’t have any symptoms, your provider likely won't recommend treatment, unless you need an ear exam for other reasons.
+If you have symptoms of impacted earwax, your provider will likely advise some kind of treatment.
+If you don’t have any symptoms, your provider likely won't advise treatment, unless you need an ear exam for other reasons.
 Often the earwax goes away on its own with time.
 In rare cases, removing earwax can cause problems.
-Providers may recommend removal for people who can’t talk about their symptoms, such as young children.
+Providers may advise removal for people who can’t talk about their symptoms, such as young children.

 Treatment options include: